Lukas-Bohez/project-one/frontend/articles/2025-ai-water-golf.md

 | One Golf Course | 114 million liters | 2,500 households |
 | All US Golf Courses | 1.7 trillion liters | 8.5 million households |

-That's right—American golf courses use more water annually than the entire global AI industry.
+That's rightAmerican golf courses use more water annually than the entire global AI industry.
 And we're worried about algorithms?

 ## The Real Cost of a Perfect Lie